 Immediately after the surgery, you have to wear a special boot that prevents weight-bearing pressure on your foot.
 As you’re under Dr. Petkov’s care, surgical risks are greatly reduced.
 You also get home care instructions, like elevating your foot above your heart as often as possible.
 You may have to take pain medications for the first couple days of your recovery.

 It takes several months for your foot to completely heal.
-Your podiatrist removes your stitches in 10 to 14 days.
+Your expert foot doctor removes your stitches in 10 to 14 days.
 You may need to do some physical therapy, depending on your leg condition, and your doctor may recommend orthotics for your shoes to better support your foot.
 Contact Premier Podiatry for the best care before, during and after your metatarsal surgery.Give Us A Call Today 973-315-5555